CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-bitnami-pootle-blueprint.md

 ### Description

-Through the CenturyLink Blueprint integration, Bitnami Pootle Stack provides a click-through solution to install and configure Pootle on the Linux platform.
+Through the CenturyLink Blueprint integration, Pootle provides a click-through solution to install and configure Pootle on the Linux platform.

 For more information, please visit http://translate.sourceforge.net/wiki/pootle/index